 AboutWhat we do Sustainability Scan QR codes Technology Products Press The Team Partners Store locations Recipes

-Soon, we will also be introducing carbon offset strategies to our consumer web app.
-We will calculate the average carbon emission amount per kilo of fish and give customers the opportunity to offset the emissions of their purchased product by planting trees on their behalf, free of charge.
+Soon, we will be introducing carbon offset strategies to our consumer web app.
+For each purchased product we will calculate the average amount of carbon emissions per kilo of fish and present customers the opportunity to offset these emissions by planting trees on their behalf, free of charge.

 Niceland Seafood is not only committed to environmental sustainability but community sustainability as well.
 Our long-term goal is to increase the value of our fully traceable premium food products, fetching better prices along the way, and higher value for all parties involved along the process.